MLeidel/DescQ/README.md

-# _descq_ documentation
-### for Linux
+## DescQ Documentation for Linux ##

-DescQ for Linux is a great way to save time and effort while increasing productivity.
-This program gives users the ability to launch apps, system commands, and internet queries right from the desktop, eliminating the need to open a terminal or browser window to access them.
-Writen in C it is fast and uses little resources.
-The user can also create aliases that can then be typed into the entry field to execute the tasks.
-So it is easy to use and intuitive, providing users with the ability to quickly access information without having to navigate through multiple windows.
+DescQ for Linux is an efficient tool designed to save time and effort while enhancing productivity.
+This application allows users to launch apps, execute system commands, and perform internet queries directly from the desktop, eliminating the need to open separate terminal or browser windows.
+Written in C, DescQ is fast and lightweight, ensuring minimal resource usage.
+Additionally, users can create aliases that streamline task execution by simply typing them into the entry field.
+Its intuitive interface enables quick access to information without navigating through multiple windows.

-**Features:**

-    1. Save URLs and recall them later ("list" and "eu")
-    2. Save clipboard text and access later ("ec)
-    3. Start Internet searches (keeps history "hist" and "eh")
+### Features

+#### 1 URL Management ####

+-   **Save URLs:** Store your favorite URLs for easy access later.
+-   **Recall URLs:** Retrieve saved URLs using commands like `list` and `eu`.
+-   **Launch:** multiple URLS from the entry field or from the saved URL dialog.

+#### 2 Clipboard Management ####

+-   **Save Clipboard Text:** Store text copied to the clipboard for future use.
+-   **Access Saved Text:** Retrieve saved clipboard text using the `ec` command.

+#### 3 Internet Searches ####

+-   **Perform Searches:** Initiate internet searches directly from DescQ entry field.
+-   **Search History:** Maintain a history of your searches with commands like `hist` and `eh`.

+#### 4 Service-Specific Searches ####

-    4. Set up searches for specific services (like: Maps, Images, Amazon, ...)
+-   **Custom Searches:** Set up searches for specific services such as Maps, Images, Amazon, and more.

-    5. Set up commands to launch apps, sys commands, or URLs
+#### 5 Command Execution ####

+-   **Launch Applications:** Start applications with predefined commands.
+-   **Execute System Commands:** Run system-level commands effortlessly.
+-   **Open URLs:** Access websites directly through DescQ.

-> 3 - 5 are also available at the command line.
+*Features 3 to 5 are also accessible via the command line, providing flexibility for different user preferences.*

+DescQ for Linux is a powerful and user-friendly tool that streamlines your workflow, making it easier to manage applications, commands, and internet activities from a single, convenient interface.

 ---

 ## Installing descq
 Extract the ZIP file into a folder.
-run `setupData.sh`
+**run `setupData.sh`**

 You can figure out the rest.
 `descq` should run without being re-compiled.